ProfessorStrenn/JavaCoreTemplate/readme.md

 3. Change the last Directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
 4. Clone.

-# HERE ARE SOME OF THE GOODIES - starting with Main
+# A SIMPLER JAVA
-Includes `Main.java`, with a `main()` function that is ready to go, and has useful classes statically imported.
+The JavaCoreTemplate includes a `Main.java` class with a `main()` function that is ready to go, and has useful classes statically imported.

 # println
 Eliminate the EVIL `System.out.` and just use: